John Garrett (linguist)

-John Garrett was a Wesleyan missionary, who served in India, in the Wesleyan Canarese Mission, at the Bangalore Petah.
-Garrett was a linguist and a scholar of several languages such as Canarese (Kannada), Sanskrit, Tamil, Persian, German and Latin.
-Garrett is credited with establishing a printing press, the Wesleyan Mission Press, at Bangalore Petah at around 1841.
-Garett is also credited with founding the Central High School in 1858, and serving as its first principal, which is now the Central College.
-Garett also held many designated posts in the Department of Public Instruction, under the Mysore State.
-His most significant contribution to Kannada literature is said to be the very first translation of the Bhagawat Gita into Kannada in 1846.
+John Garrett (1815–1893) was a Wesleyan missionary in India, at the Canarese Mission in Bangalore Petah, and by profession a printer.

+Garrett was a linguist and a scholar of languages including Canarese (Kannada), Sanskrit ad Tamil, as well as Persian, German and Latin.
+He established the Wesleyan Mission Press at Bangalore Petah around 1841.
+Garrett founded the Central High School in 1858, now the Central College, and served as its first principal.

+Further, Garrett held posts in the Department of Public Instruction of Mysore State.
+His most significant contribution to Kannada literature was the first translation of the Bhagawat Gita into Kannada in 1846.